The best fire pit chairs to complete your outdoor patio area. Comfortable fire pit seating ideas for all weather conditions and all budgets.

 It’s built to retain its color, but should it start to fade it will do so into a silver or gray-like shade that’s actually very pleasant.

 It does come unassembled, but for the simple reason that Lakeland Mills recommends staining it prior to use, and doing so without it assembled is a lot easier.
 Thankfully, putting it together is really straightforward.

 Easy to put together, comfortable, and long-lasting.
 What else could you want?

 Outdoor Interiors Eucalyptus Adirondack Chair

 This chair from Outdoor Interiors is a different take on the Adirondack design to the Polywood version heading our list.
 This seat is strong, durable, and extremely robust to the elements.

-The color of the chair will naturally fade over time, but if you use a linseed or walnut treatment a couple of times per year than you should be able to ward off the effects of the weather.
+The color of the chair will naturally fade over time, but if you use a linseed or walnut treatment a couple of times per year then you should be able to ward off the effects of the weather.

 What really takes this chair to the next level though is its built-in ottoman-like feature.
 It can easily slide, giving a seat that’s almost ridiculously comfortable.

 A beautiful rattan-style design, this is a great option for those wanting something a bit more modern looking.